Hannibal046/Awesome-LLM/README.md

 - [LLM-Application](paper_list/application.md)

-  > Using LLM to do some really cool stuff
+  > Use LLM to do some really cool stuff

 - [LLM-Augmentation](paper_list/augmentation.md)